Program of Protection and Advocacy of Individual Rights

 Applicant Eligibility

 Only designated protection and advocacy agencies in each State and Territory, and the protection and advocacy system serving the American Indian Consortium, may apply.
-With the exception of the protection and advocacy system serving the American Indian Consortium, the Governor designates the protection and advocacy agency.
+Except for the protection and advocacy system serving the American Indian Consortium, the Governor designates the protection and advocacy agency in each State.

 Beneficiary Eligibility